ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing local CGI and long-running Perl, Python or PHP scripts without a web server.
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing local CGI-like and long-running Perl, Python or PHP scripts without a web server.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods and their execution is separated from the traditional browser access to local or remote servers.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives